NishantKr97/OS-MemoryManagement-/README.md

 4. Next Fit Next fit is similar to the first fit but it will search for the first sufficient partition from the last allocation point.

+This project also includes the concept of "Paging".
+The memory is accessed using Page Tables.